 - Raising awareness in the wider community of the need to safeguard children

-Peterborough Safeguarding Children Board is Independently chaired Dr Russell Wate QPM and members of the Board are made up by Senior Managers from the following agencies:
+The Peterborough Safeguarding Children Board has an Independent Chair and members are made up by Senior Managers from the following statutory and voluntary organisations:

 To enable it to fulfil its responsibilities, Peterborough LSCB has established the following sub-groups

 The Quality and Effectiveness Group sits beneath and reports to Peterborough Safeguarding Children Board (PSCB).
 The overall purpose of the group is to monitor and evaluate the effectiveness of what is done by the local authority and board partners individually and collectively to safeguard and promote the welfare of children.

 - Require individual organisations who have a duty under Section 11 of the Children Act 2004 to self audit on a regular basis

 - Develop joint audits of case files to identify the quality of practice and lessons to be learned